-Each team will play every other team that has qualified for the Super Six stage except for the teams that it played in the Group stage (three matches against the teams from the other Group).
+Each team that qualifies for the Super Six stage will carry forward the points that it gained in the matches that it played in the Group stage against the other two teams to have qualified for the Super Six Stage.

-The results of the Group stage matches (points, number of wins, net run rate) gained against the other teams from the Group that qualify will be carried forward to the Super Six stage.
+The results of the Group stage matches (points, number of wins, net run rate) gained against the other teams from its Group that qualify will be carried forward to the Super Six stage.
 No other points, wins or net run rate from the Group stage will be carried forward to the Super Six stage.